 With this recipe, you can expect enough spices that are pleasant to the palate, not overbearing.
 And that’s a win-win for me!

-If you can find organic, buy them.
-Best to buy organic chicken wings, they are 100% better in quality and in taste.
+If you can find “organic” buy them!
+Best to buy organic chicken wings and drums, they are 100% better in quality and in taste.

 Roast these chicken wings on a baking wire rack, over a baking sheet.
 They will cook evenly and brown better.